ohcnetwork/deployments_registry/DEPLOYMENT.md

 ## Security Notes

 - Never commit `.env.local` to git (it's in .gitignore)
-- Maptiler API key is exposed in client-side code (by design for static sites)
-- Use Maptiler's free tier restrictions to prevent abuse
 - Consider using environment-specific API keys for dev/production